penjj/autoapi/README.md

 // you should setRequestHandler before use apis

 // index.ts
-import { useBridge } from 'autoapi'
+import { useBridge } from 'ts-autoapi'
 import { axios } from "<your request utils>" // or any request utils

 /**